Severe Thunderstorm Warning issued for Berks by NWS - News Break

 Severe Thunderstorm Warning issued for Berks by NWS

-Effective: 2021-07-08 17:06:00 EDT Expires: 2021-07-08 17:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Effective: 2021-07-08 16:51:00 EDT Expires: 2021-07-08 17:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
 Torrential rainfall is occurring with this storm, and may lead to flash flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Berks A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 545 PM EDT FOR NORTHWESTERN BERKS COUNTY At 506 PM EDT, a severe thunderstorm was located near Womelsdorf, or near Myerstown, moving northeast at 25 mph.
+Target Area: Berks The National Weather Service in Mount Holly NJ has issued a * Severe Thunderstorm Warning for Northwestern Berks County in eastern Pennsylvania * Until 545 PM EDT. * At 451 PM EDT, a severe thunderstorm was located over Myerstown, moving northeast at 20 mph.
 HAZARD...60 mph wind gusts and quarter size hail.
 SOURCE...Radar indicated.
 IMPACT...Minor damage to vehicles is possible.
-Wind damage to roofs, siding, trees, and power lines is possible.
-Locations impacted include Hamburg, Womelsdorf, Bernville and Strausstown.
+Wind damage to roofs, siding, trees, and power lines is possible. * Locations impacted include Hamburg, Womelsdorf, Bernville and Strausstown.
 This includes Interstate 78 in Pennsylvania between mile markers 10 and 32.
 HAIL...1.00IN WIND...60MPHalerts.weather.gov

 Comments / 0